JanSetunsky/kubernetes-universal/readme.md

 These procedures trigger specific functions where we can create specific routine processes for a given automation of DevOps development activities.

+### Prometheus Metrics

+Prometheus metrics are used to monitor application or system performance.
+These metrics are usually obtained from various sources such as logs, timers, events, etc. and are stored in the Promethea database.
+The metrics are further processed and visualized in various tools, such as grafana.

+As an example, I have listed about 100 types of metrics that can be found in the `.interfaces/kubernetes_procedures.ps1` file in the function: LOCALHOST_PROCEDURE_MINIKUBE-Get_Prometheus_Metrics , but they need to be set and their setting depends on the application and/or project requirements.